polygoncoin/OpenSwoole-Microservices/Env.cidr.example.md

 ## 🤝 Configuring in DB Tables

-To enable CIDR settings at Client / Group / User level one can set them in respective table
+To enable CIDR settings at Client / Group / User level one can set them in respective table and record

 ```SQL
 # Client level